badge showing QUITTR achievements and positive user feedback

 Last Edited

 Masturbation is the act of touching your own body, usually the private parts, to feel sexual pleasure and reach an orgasm.
-Modern science has proven that masturbation is a normal and beneficial part of human life.
+Medical organizations recognize masturbation as a normal and healthy part of human sexuality.

 Masturbating to climax results in dopamine spikes that quickly provide feelings of happiness and relaxation.
-For men, ejaculating 21 or more times a month lowers the chance of getting prostate cancer by 31%.
-For women, the rush of feel-good hormones acts like a strong, natural painkiller that can boost the body's ability to handle pain by over 40%.
+For men, a 2016 Harvard study found that ejaculating 21 or more times per month is associated with approximately 20% lower risk of prostate cancer.
+For women, a 1985 study published in the journal Pain found that orgasm can increase pain tolerance by approximately 75%.

 However, masturbating too much can cause side effects like skin chafing or temporary numbness.
 It can become a serious issue when the brain gets too used to the dopamine rush, leading to compulsive masturbation and disruptions to your daily life.